 We’re sharing the following guide to help you learn more about stretch marks and the many available treatments, including the state-of-the-art Fraxel Re:Store and Fraxel Dual treatments we offer here at Innovations Medical.

-Stretch marks are lines that develop when the elastic fibers of the skin stretch beyond their normal capacity.
+Stretch marks are actually a type of scar that can form when the skin stretches or shrinks quickly.
+They take the appearance of lines that develop when the elastic fibers of the skin break by being stretched beyond their normal capacity.
 When this happens, these fibers are unable to regenerate.

 Treatment Options for Stretch Marks

-Treatments for stretch marks include topical creams containing tretinoin, a vitamin A derivative, such as Retin A, to promote collagen growth in the affected areas.
+- Topical Creams: Treatments for stretch marks include topical creams containing tretinoin, a vitamin A derivative, such as Retin A, to promote collagen growth in the affected areas.
 Using these products can help reduce the visibility of stretch marks.
-This treatment is often successful, but there’s a catch: The stretch marks have to be reasonably recent for it to be effective.
+This treatment is often successful for stretch marks that are very recent.
+Note: Pregnant and breastfeeding women should avoid topical creams containing tretinoin or retinol.\

-Another way some women are covering their stretch marks is by tattooing them.
-This method uses skin-colored ink to tattoo over striae to make the surface of the skin appear smooth again.
-Tattoos can be used to cover up old stretch marks, and although this method is increasing in popularity, there are some drawbacks: It can be painful for some individuals, take several weeks to heal, and over time, the ink used to cover over the stretch marks can fade.
+- Tattoo Cover Up: Another way some people are covering their stretch marks is by tattooing them.
+This method uses skin-colored ink to tattoo over striae to make the surface of the skin appear smooth.
+Tattoos can be used to cover up old stretch marks, and although this method is increasing in popularity, there are some drawbacks.
+It can be painful for some individuals, take several weeks to heal, and over time, the ink used to cover over the stretch marks can fade.

 Fraxel Laser Skin Therapy for Stretch Marks